Are you seeing this message warning in your Lighthouse report?

 That's because it first needs to:

-1. Download and parse the HTML
+- Download and parse the HTML

-3. Download the desired font-face
+URL) - Download the desired

-That's quite a long path, just to get to the font-face.
+.
 In fact, this path is a part of a longer walk, called Critical Rendering Path.
 It's basically a walk from point 0 to FCP (First Contentful Paint).
 Keeping it as short as possible is one of the main requirements of performant web applications.

 That was a short detour to Webfonts and how browsers load assets.
 Let's see what solutions are there to ultimately get rid of the FOIT.